europaphp/skeleton/readme.md

 If you want to use it as a composer package, just add `treshugart/europaphp` to your `composer.json` file.

-There's no wanky setup page and no unnecessary bloat.
-That's really all there is to it.
+There's no wanky setup page and no unnecessary bloat - simple.

 Running Tests
 -------------